fealone/dcoh/README.md

 ## What is this

-This software is to deceive the communication of HTTPS.
+This software is to deceive the communication of HTTP(S).
 The reason for making is to debug API and hack API to do.

 ## Getting Started

-This project was created to deceive the communication of HTTPS.
+This project was created to deceive the communication of HTTP(S).
 To use this project so see "Installing" and "Usage" section.

 ### Prerequisites